 Named after the inaugural German settlement in Pennsylvania, Operation Pastorius was a horrific Nazi plot on U.S. soil foiled through participant defection and subsequent FBI arrests.
 In June 1942, two German U-boats arrived two days apart, the first at Long Island, New York, the second in Florida, close to Jacksonville.
 A total of eight would-be saboteurs were Germans who had been residents of the United States but had returned to Germany and trained under German Lieutenant Walter Kappe, a prominent Nazi agitator in the United States, before his return to Germany.
 Kappe had established a “school of sabotage” at the edge of Berlin in his capacity as part of the Abwehr II, a German intelligence branch dedicated to acts of wartime sabotage.

 Leading the eight participants was George John Dasch, who had worked in the restaurant business in America.
 After both U-boats had landed, explosives were stashed and plans were reviewed for the Hell’s Gate bridge, Newark Penn Station and the New York water supply to be bombed, while canal locks in Cincinnati and St. Louis and Philadelphia’s aluminum factories were planned targets.
-However, Dasch tried to defect to the United States and turned in the sabotage team, yet President Herbert Hoover was determined to present the arrest as an FBI arrest.
+However, Dasch tried to defect to the United States and turned in the sabotage team, yet J. Edgar Hoover was determined to present the arrest as an FBI arrest.
 The majority of the team was executed, while Dasch was sentenced to 30 years but released after six and pardoned with the condition of deportation to Germany, along with fellow conspirator Berger, who had originally been sentenced to life.

 3. The German-American Bund